oliversalzburg/aws-lambda-nodejs/README.md

 # Project Template

+> [!CAUTION]
+> I'm no longer actively using AWS Lambda.
+There is no need to continue maintaining this project.
+Thus, it has been **archived as of 2025-02-25**.

 ## Does

 - Provides scaffolding through [Middy](https://middy.js.org/) and [Powertools for AWS Lambda](https://docs.powertools.aws.dev/lambda/typescript/latest/), with deeper [AWS API Gateway](https://aws.amazon.com/api-gateway/) integration example